agarwalvipin/open_cfa/docs/LOS/Quant/Reading 8.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">
-**💡 CFA Exam Tip ✍️:** Focus on **identifying which test is appropriate for a given scenario**.
+💡 CFA Exam Tip ✍️:Focus on **identifying which test is appropriate for a given scenario**.
 If the question involves two separate groups (e.g., men vs. women, US vs. India) and compares means, it's a difference-in-means t-test.
 If it involves a "before-and-after" on a single group, it's a paired comparisons t-test.
 Comparing two variances requires an F-test.
 Testing a single variance uses a Chi-square test.
 </div>
 </div>